darkrenaissance/darkfi/doc/src/testnet/dao.md

 ```

 Now the transaction is broadcasted to the network.
 Wait for it to
-finalize, and if your `drk` is subscribed, after finalization you
+confirm, and if your `drk` is subscribed, after confirmation you
 should see a leaf position and a transaction hash when running
 `dao list MiladyMakerDAO`.